OpenCENIA/Spanish-Sentence-Evaluation/README.md

 | 2  | Semantic Similarity (SS)            | SICK-es-R, STS14, STS15, STS17                                           |
 | 3  | Linguistic Probing Tasks (LPT)      | SentLen, WC, Tree Depth, BiShift, tense, SubjNum, ObjNum, SOMO, CoordInv |

-Note: SQC results may differ from paper results.
-We noticed that SQC had very noisy prayers, so we cured it after the paper's publication.
-We used ChatGPT to improve the sentences, and then annotators manually verified the data.
+Note: Results on SQC may differ from paper results.
+We noticed that SQC had very noisy examples, so we cured them after the paper's publication.
+We used ChatGPT to correct the sentences, and then annotators manually verified the data.

 **Spanish DiscoEval**